LucasFoulkes/obsidian/Misc Ideas.md

 - Addon for Obsidan to use diferent colors
 - Make links with date, like posits or notifications
 - Addon for Obsidian gpt3 helper
+- a map maker for pygame using AI
-## Addon/Pluggin for Obsidian for cloud storage backup
+- Addon/Pluggin for Obsidian for cloud storage backup
 	- Obsidian Github kinda does this.
 	- ==Uploading and updating should be automated==
-## Cloud computer with gpu
+- Cloud computer with gpu

 # Hardware
 ### Early Lanslide Detection
 https://hackaday.io/project/187007-diy-landslide-warning-system